sbmlteam/libsbml-build-scripts/species/many_linux/README.md

 # Creating Linux Python wheels

-Theses scripts generate a variety of libSBML Linux wheels for PyPI using ManyLinux containers, this can takes some time.
+These scripts generate a variety of libSBML Linux wheels for PyPI using ManyLinux containers, this can takes some time.
+The ManyLinux build depends on the source package being available on PyPI, so that `pip install` will work.

 * build_libsbml.sh
 * run_libsbml.sh